themehybrid/hybrid-template/readme.md

 ## Documentation

-This project is only meant to work in conjunction with the Hybrid Core framework.
-If you're not already working with and building a theme using it, the following will be useless.
+This project a part of the Hybrid Core framework.
+It may require other packages, which will be installed via Composer.

 ### Installation